Algebraic Computing with REDUCE

 Currently unavailable, and unfortunately no date known when it will be back

-This is the first fully comprehensive introduction to REDUCE - one of the most widely available and easy to use computing algebra packages around.
-Based on extensive teaching experience, it provides full coverage of REDUCE, from setting up to using user-contributed REDUCE packages written for specific applications.
-This will enable users to gain familiarity with the full range of REDUCE commands whilst simultaneously learning of the internal workings of REDUCE.
-Numerous exercises are provided throughout to illustrate themes covered in the text as well as to encourage `hands on' working with REDUCE.
-Everyone coming to REDUCE for the first time will find this an invaluable tutor and guide.
+REDUCE is one of the most widely available and simple to use computer algebra systems.
+It enables users to manipulate complex algebraic expressions and equations symbolically just as mathematicians and scientists do traditionally on paper, and its capabilities include differentiation and exact symbolic integration.
+This book provides a comprehensive introduction to REDUCE from starting to run it, through to using some of the user-contributed REDUCE packages written for specific applications.
+The authors' aim is to enable all students using REDUCE for the first time to gain a familiarity with the full range of REDUCE commands whilst at the same time learning something of the internal workings of REDUCE.
+Throughout, numerous exercises are provided to illustrate themes covered in the text as well as to encourage `hands on' working with REDUCE.
+Both authors are expert users of REDUCE and the text is based on their many years of teaching the system to undergraduate and graduate students.
+As a result, all those coming to use REDUCE for the first time will find this an invaluable tutor and guide.
+For more advanced users, it covers a number of aspects not included in the REDUCE manual.

 This book provides a comprehensive introduction to REDUCE. * L'Enseignement Mathématique, 1992 *